Laidlaw kicks Scotland to Pumas victory

 Three penalties from captain Greig Laidlaw and a superb try from Sean Maitland proved enough to secure a third successive home win for Scotland over Argentina.

-While Laidlaw was accurate from the tee, Argentina rued a number of wasted opportunities to add to their total – Nicolas Sanchez, three times, and Emiliano Boffelli both unable to convert.
+While Laidlaw was accurate from the tee, Argentina rued a number of wasted opportunities to add to its total – Nicolas Sanchez, three times, and Emiliano Boffelli both unable to convert.

 Those 12 points would have secured a third away win in 15 matches for the Pumas, but instead they head into 2019 having lost all three matches in Europe this month.